-You can also explore the inner jungle on a safari jeep excursion, discover hundreds of marine species while snorkeling around coral reef systems, and ride horses through secluded beaches.
+Experience the best of Costa Rica’s nature by exploring the inner jungle on a safari jeep excursion, discovering hundreds of marine species while snorkeling around coral reef systems, and riding horses through secluded beaches.
 There’s an activity for every kind of adventurer here.

 The colonial city of Cartagena will captivate you at first sight.
 Step into the Old Town and fall in love with its cobblestoned streets, colorful balconies, and lush bougainvillea draping from balconies all around.

 Enjoy the sunset while sipping a cocktail on top of the city’s all-encompassing wall or cap off your night with a romantic horse-drawn carriage around town.

 Think of Colon as the gateway to the Panama Canal.
 There you’ll be able to view the canal and marvel at the Gatun locks from land and enjoy a number of activities on and around Gatun Lake, including kayaking, eco cruises, and a visit to a historic fort.